kontaktio/kontakt-ios-sdk/README.md

 * All calls are now ascynchronous; before they were all synchronous
 * Suport for Carthage

-## Installing the ~~iOS~~ iOS/tvOS/OSX SDK
+## Installing the iOS/tvOS/macOS SDK

-To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 8.0 or OSX 10.9 or tvOS 9.0.
+To use the Kontakt.io SDK in your project, the minimum deployment target must be iOS 8.0 or macOS 10.9 or tvOS 9.0.

 ### CocoaPods